carlfranklin/MAUIAndroidFS/README.md

 # MAUI Android Background Services

-The goal of this module is to create an MAUI Android app that installs a service which runs in the background when the phone boots up.
+The goal of this module is to create a MAUI Android app that installs a service which runs in the background when the phone boots up.
 There is no limit to how long the service can run, but we will be judicious about CPU and memory usage.

-For this demo you can use either **MAUI XAML** or **MAUI Blazor**.
-Most of the code is Android-specific, and there's very little UI.
-Therefore, I'm offering the choice up to you.
-UI for both are provided here.
+For these demos you can use either **MAUI XAML** or **MAUI Blazor**.
+Most of the code is Android-specific with very little UI.

-In the first part of the demo we'll spin up a timer that shows a notification every 10 seconds.
-This is just a demo to show us that our code is running in the background, and that we can show notifications.
+This module consists of two demos.
+In the first demo we'll spin up a timer that shows a notification every 10 seconds.
+This is just to show us that our code is running in the background, and that we can show notifications.

-In the second part of the demo we will implement a SignalR system by which the service can receive push messages and display them.
-This is also just a demo, and should not be used in production due to the fact that there's zero security around the messaging.
+In the second demo we will implement a SignalR system by which the service can receive push messages and display them.

+> :warning: This code should ***not*** be used as-is in production due to the fact that there's zero security around the messaging.
 Also, SignalR does not queue messages.
 If your Android app misses them, they are gone forever.

 So, to reiterate, the point is to learn how to write a background service for your Android apps, from which you can show notifications.
-How you get those messages in production is beyond the scope of the demo.
+How you get data in production is beyond the scope of the demo.

 ## Prerequisites

 The following prerequisites are needed for this demo.

-### .NET 7

-Download the latest version of the .NET 7 SDK [here](https://dotnet.microsoft.com/en-us/download), or just install Visual Studio 2022.

 ### Visual Studio 2022

-For this demo, we are going to use the latest version of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/).
+For this module, we are going to use [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) with .NET 7

 ### Required Workloads

-In order to build ASP.NET Core Web API applications, the `ASP.NET and web development` workload needs to be installed.
-In order to build `.NET MAUI` applications, you also need the `.NET Multi-platform App UI development` workload, so if you do not have them installed let's do that now.
+In order to build ASP.NET Core Web applications, the `ASP.NET and web development` workload needs to be installed.
+In order to build `.NET MAUI` applications, you also need the `.NET Multi-platform App UI development` workload.

 Here's a screen shot of the Visual Studio Installer.